 Thompson Ltd has recently begun to offer extended insurance warranties to customers who choose to pay for upgraded boilers when their old ones break down.
 They charge a ± 10 documentation fee for arranging the policy, pay 10% of the premium to the boiler supplier and the rest to MLU.

 MLU accounts for standard rated IPT on all premium amounts it physically receives.

-Explain the relevant issues for Insurance Premium Tax purposes.
+Explain the relevant issues for Insurance Premium Tax purposes, with reference to case law and statute.
 (10)